There are some 40 allotments located in the heart of Buxted village. Anyone living in the civil parish of Buxted is eligible to rent one.

 The allotment site is set in a landscape of mixed trees and farmland.
 It is enclosed within a rabbit and deer-proof boundary fence.
 Plot sizes vary and may be adjusted to suit the ambitions of most allotment-holders.
 The soil is fertile and well drained, comprising mainly alluvial silt overlying sandstone.

 The land is owned by Buxted Parish Council, but the day-to-day management of the site is the responsibility of the Buxted Allotment Association.
 The association was set up in May 2013 and offers allotment-holders more of a say in how the allotment site is run.
 For example, in 2015 we started a programme of improvements to an area which had previously been a plantation of poplars.
 We have created a community area with a rustic shelter where allotment-holders can exchange plants, crops, seed and gossip.
-We have cleared an area and will establish an orchard of heritage variety apple trees later in 2017 when the trees are delivered from the National Fruit Collection.
-We will plant a small area of hazel which will be traditionally coppiced to provide pea sticks and bean poles for allotment-holders in the future.
-We are also creating a wildlife area including ponds and native trees and shrubs together with a mixed-species boundary hedge.
+We have established an orchard of heritage variety apple trees grown for us by the National Fruit Collection at Brogdale.
+We have planted a small area of hazel which will be traditionally coppiced to provide pea sticks and bean poles for allotment-holders in the future.
+We have also created a wildlife area including ponds and native trees and shrubs together with a mixed-species boundary hedge.
 This area will encourage pollinating insects and also natural predators to help allotment-holders manage their plots in a more environmentally sympathetic way.
+We have also created a composting facility for general use and this is already providing excellent compost for use by the allotment-holders on their plots.

 There is currently a good mix of young families and old hands cultivating the allotments and they have a range of knowledge and experience.
 So, it is easy to exchange ideas and pick up growing tips.